Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Maintain Support

-Ensure that you maintain adequate support of your ferret’s chest and rear-end the entire time you’re holding it.
-Don’t start getting lazy and allow the back end to stretch out.
+Ensure that you maintain adequate support of your ferret’s chest and rear end the entire time that you’re holding it.
+Don’t start relaxing too much and allow the back end to stretch out.
 You want to make sure your ferret remains comfortable while you hold it, which will make it easier for you to keep holding your ferret in the future.
-One bad experience can make things very difficult for both of you moving forward.
+One bad experience can make things difficult for both of you moving forward.

 5. Remain Calm, Firm, and Gentle

 While holding your ferret, you must keep a firm grasp on it.
-You certainly don’t want your ferret to slip from your grasp or wriggle itself free.
+You don’t want your ferret to slip from your grasp or wriggle itself free.
 At the same time, you don’t want such a tight grip that you’re making your ferret uncomfortable.
-This can cause it to wriggle even more, making it even harder for you to hold it, so you squeeze still tighter, creating a negative feedback loop that keeps building until something bad happens.
-Instead, make sure your grip is gentle, but snug.
+This can cause it to wriggle even more, making it even harder for you to hold it, creating a negative feedback loop that will keep building until something bad happens.
+Instead, make sure your grip is gentle but snug.

 ferret_Alexandra Koval_Shutterstock